It's currently November, 2019 as I'm updating this recipe and this 'gal' is well into the festive spirit.

 A crack of black pepper is also added so our bodies can absorb the wonderful anti-inflammatory properties the turmeric contains, along with banana and maple to add sweetness and balance the bitterness from the turmeric.

-In the last moments of cooking I like to add almond butter for creaminess and tart raspberries for added explosions of unexpected flavour.
+In the last moments of cooking I like to add almond butter for creaminess and tart raspberries for an extra explosion of delicious flavour.

-You must admit this recipe sings christmas cheer and I think will go down a treat served this upcoming Christmas morning.
+You must admit this recipe sings christmas cheer and in my opinion will go down a treat served this upcoming Christmas morning.

 Love Alex, Ballerina Bites. xx